dartgerano/API_Testing_Postman/README.md

 1.Install the Postman Application https://www.postman.com/downloads/

-2.Open the github link https://github.com/dartgerano/API_Testing_Postman then download the files
+2.Open the github link https://github.com/dartgerano/API_Testing_Postman then click the file and to download click the View Raw

 3.Run the Postman application then create a workspace and click the Import button